exetermcr/exetermcr.github.io/freshers-guide.markdown

 #### MCR Graduate Welfare Officer

-The MCR Graduate Welfare Officer is Emily Dolmans.
-She represents and deals with the general concerns of all members of the graduate community in the areas of welfare, personal security, accommodation and academic needs.
-She can be contacted by email at emily.dolmans@exeter.ox.ac.uk.
+The MCR Graduate Welfare Officers are Esther Kwan and Ben Cousins.
+They represent and deal with the general concerns of all members of the graduate community in the areas of welfare, personal security, accommodation and academic needs.
+They can be contacted by email at
+<mailto:welfare@exetermcr.org>.

 #### Tutor for Graduates